-A major World Health Organization study reveals that foodborne illnesses—infections and diseases spread through contaminated food—cause far more health problems worldwide than previously estimated.
-Researchers analyzed data from 2000 to 2021 to understand the true burden of food poisoning, including both infectious diseases like bacterial infections and long-term health conditions that develop afterward.
-According to Gram Research analysis, this comprehensive assessment shows that unsafe food affects billions of people globally and causes millions of deaths each year, making it a critical public health issue that deserves more attention and prevention efforts.
+A major new study from the World Health Organization reveals that foodborne illnesses—infections and diseases spread through contaminated food—cause far more health problems worldwide than previously estimated.
+Researchers analyzed data from 2000 to 2021 to understand how food poisoning affects people globally, including both infectious diseases like bacterial infections and chronic conditions that develop over time.
+According to Gram Research analysis, this comprehensive review shows that unsafe food is a bigger public health threat than many governments and health organizations realized, affecting millions of people every year and causing significant economic costs.

 Key Statistics

-A 2027 WHO analysis of global health data from 2000-2021 found that foodborne diseases cause significantly greater disease burden than previously recognized, affecting billions of people annually and contributing to millions of deaths worldwide.
+A 2027 WHO systematic review analyzing 21 years of global health data (2000-2021) found that foodborne diseases cause substantially greater disease burden than previously recognized, affecting both infectious disease rates and chronic health conditions across all countries.

 The Quick Take

-• What they studied: How much disease and death worldwide is caused by eating contaminated or unsafe food between 2000 and 2021
+• What they studied: How much disease and death is caused by eating contaminated food worldwide, including both immediate infections and long-term health problems that develop later

 • What it means for you: Food safety matters more than many people realize.
-This research highlights why proper food handling, cooking, and storage are essential for protecting yourself and your family from serious health consequences
+Proper food handling, cooking, and storage can prevent serious health problems.
+This is especially important for vulnerable groups like young children, elderly people, and those with weakened immune systems.

 The Research Details